 Core Course Requirements.
-All doctoral students in the College of Education are required to complete designated core courses.
+All doctoral students are required to complete designated core courses, and Interdisciplinary Research Seminar and Curriculum Theory and Practice requirements.
 Professional Focus.
 With the advice and approval of the student's program committee, a student must select a sequence of courses and experiences designed to focus subsequent efforts on a particular aspect of curriculum and instruction, culminating in a dissertation.
-The professional focus is divided into three areas:

-- methods of inquiry and analytical tools associated with empirical study of curriculum and instruction, - 2. a substantive knowledge base in the area of concentration, and - 3. internships in research and college teaching.
+The professional focus is divided into three areas: - 1. methods of inquiry and analytical tools associated with empirical study of curriculum and instruction, - 2. a substantive knowledge base in the area of concentration, and - 3. internships in research and college teaching.

 Semester hours counted under one category may not be counted under another.
 Courses (42 semester hours) are drawn from program courses in the student's area of concentration.
 Cognate Study.
 Students are expected to choose interrelated courses (12 semester hours minimum) outside their declared area of concentration that have a clear link to their dissertation efforts.
 Cognate studies can be drawn from a broad range of offerings, both within and outside the College of Education.
 Foreign Language Requirements.
 None.